Sport in China: Wushu

-Competitive results
+In international competition

+The discourse of a "whole of nation system" (xinxing juguo tizhi) developed in the context of training athletes in China for international competition."
+The idea of a "whole of nation system" was adapted in 2006 and 2007 into discourse on China's science and technology innovation policies, and then adapted into official innovation policy discourses a few years later.

 Overview

 Back in March 1959, at the 25th World Table Tennis Championships held in Germany, the table-tennis player Rong Guotuan won the first world title in China's sporting history.
 It was followed by many more successes.
 By the end of 2004 Chinese athletes had altogether won 1,800 world championships and broken 1,119 world records.
 In the 16 years since 1989, Chinese athletes have won 1,446 world championships, accounting for 80.3% of the total, and had broken 737 world records, making up 65.9% of the total.
 It was a period when China's competitive sports developed continuously and rapidly.
-At the 2008 Olympics, China made its best ever Olympic showing, with a tally of 100 medals, including 51 golds, 21 silvers and 28 bronzes, coming first in the medals table, achieving a major breakthrough in China's sporting history.
+At the 2008 Olympics in Beijing, China made its best ever Olympic showing, with a tally of 100 medals, including 51 golds, 21 silvers and 28 bronzes, coming first in the medals table, achieving a major breakthrough in China's sporting history.

 The results in competitive sports were down to a training system which is constantly being perfected.
 It is based on youth amateur sports schools and basic-level clubs, with teams representing localities as the backbone, and the national team at the highest level.
 The training system ensures that China elite teams maintain a year-round squad of some 20,000 athletes.

 Olympic Games

 In July 2001, Beijing finally succeeded in its bid to bring the 2008 Summer Olympics.
 The Beijing Organizing Committee for the Games of the XXIX Olympiad (BOCOG), established at the end of 2001, set the themes for the 2008 Games as "Green Olympics", "high-tech Olympics" and "Humanistic Olympics".
 Seven venues, including the National Stadium and the National Swimming Center have ushered in a new period of contemporary architecture for Beijing.
 The centerpiece of the 2008 Games was "the bird's nest" National Stadium.
 With a capacity of 91,000 spectators, the stadium hosted the opening and closing ceremonies as well as track-and-field events.

 Since 1949, China has participated in eight Summer Olympics and nine Winter Olympics, winning 385 medals at the Summer Olympics and 44 medals at the Winter Olympics.
-At the Los Angeles, Barcelona and Atlanta Olympics, China came fourth in the gold medals table, second at the Athens & London Olympics, and first at the Beijing Olympics.
+At the Los Angeles, Barcelona and Atlanta Olympics, China came fourth in the gold medals table, second at the Athens & London Olympics.
+It won first at the Beijing Olympics with 51 gold medals, which was 25 more than the second place team.